rancher/rancher.github.io/rancher/v1.4/en/kubernetes/index.md

 ### Kubernetes Namespaces

 Rancher supports the ability to manage different Kubernetes namespaces.
-In the upper right hand corner, you will be able to see which **Namespace** that you are working in.
+In the upper left hand corner next to the environment, you will be able to see which **Namespace** that you are working in.
 After the first host is added, Rancher creates the `default` namespace.

 #### Adding Namespaces